AureliusAtilius/WorkShellScripts/README.md

-# WorkBashScripts
+# WorkShellScripts
-Sanitized bash scripts I use for work.
+Sanitized shell scripts I use for work.